Hints and Tips for Physical Well-Being

 Ruth Gilbert writes:

-Just for your interest, I have been using a combo of equal parts Inula graveolens, Ravensara and Frankincense in the diffuser for long term, allergic congestion (with additional aggravation from viruses) both nasal and chest, with spectacular results.
+Just for your interest, I have been using a combo of equal parts Inula graveolens, Ravensara [we use Ravintsara] and Frankincense in the diffuser for long term, allergic congestion (with additional aggravation from viruses) both nasal and chest, with spectacular results.

-Other clients have reported fantastic results using ou Blue Tansy (Tanecetum anuum) in the aromalamp every morning.
+Other clients have reported fantastic results using our Blue Tansy (Tanecetum anuum) in the aromalamp every morning.

 Anti-Virus / Anti-Flu